Cold Start (military doctrine): Sundarji Doctrine (1981–2004)

 The Sundarji Doctrine was made up of seven defensive "holding corps" of the Indian Army and deployed near the Pakistani border.
 Possessing limited offensive power, the holding corps' primary responsibility was to check a Pakistani advance.
 India's offensive potency was derived from the "strike corps", which were made up of a mechanised infantry and extensive artillery support.
 "Unlike the holding corps that was deployed close to the border", argues Walter Ladwig of the University of Oxford, "the strike corps was based in central India, a significant distance from the international border.
 In a war, after the holding corps halted a Pakistani attack, the strike corps would counterattack, penetrating deep into Pakistani territory to destroy the Pakistan Army's own strike corps through 'deep sledgehammer blows' in a high-intensity battle of attrition".

 However, the limitation of the Sundarji doctrine was exposed on 13 December 2001, when five Pakistani terrorists attacked the Indian Parliament.
 Twelve people, including the five gunmen, were killed and 22 were injured.
 India suspected Pakistan-based militant groups were behind the attack because just two months earlier, a similar assault had been carried out by the Jaish-e-Mohammad on the Kashmir State Assembly.
 India received credible evidence that militant groups Lashkar-e-Taiba and Jaish-e-Mohammad were behind the attack, prompting India to initiate Operation Parakram, the largest activation of its forces since the 1971 Bangladesh Liberation War.

 It took the Indian strike corps three weeks to get to the international border.
 During that time, Pakistan was able to counter-mobilise and allow for intervening powers, the United States in particular, to become intermediaries to the conflict.
-Urging India to restrain, the American Ambassador to India, Robert Blackwill, demanded for India to wait until President Pervez Musharraf delivered a speech that would address the crisis.
+Urging India to restrain, the American Ambassador to India, Robert Blackwill, urged India to wait until President Pervez Musharraf delivered a speech that would address the crisis.
 Musharraf's speech was quick to denounce terrorism generally, specifically militant groups operating in Kashmir, and promised a crackdown.
 "As a result of Musharraf's declaration, by the time the [Indian] strike corps reached the border region, India's political justification for military action had been significantly reduced," Walter C. Ladwig maintained.

 Indian military strategists came to the conclusion that the Sundarji Doctrine was flawed.
 It was too inflexible to respond to terrorist attacks or other indirect challenges for three reasons: